bollu/timi/README.md

 - [ ] numeric functions
 - [ ] Pratt Parser for core
 - [ ] nicer interface for stepping through execution

+### Design Decisions

+#### Why does `peek()` return `PeekNoToken` instead of error?
+in a lot of the parsing, we usually check if the next token is something. if it isn't, we just return immediately.

+Semantically, it makes sense, since you're just "peeking" at the next token, so we can signal that there is no token by returning a sentinel token.

+`try!(cursor.peek())` causes us to lose control flow and propogate an __error__ if we peek at something that doesn't exist, which is the wrong semantics.
+We want the user to be able to peek and make decisions based on whether something is present ahead or not. `consume()` and `expect()` should return errors since you're asking the cursor to go one token ahead.